Chartok/regex-torial/Develop/gist-template.md

 ## Regex Components

 ### Anchors
-Anchors in regex don't match characters, but positions of characters that are before, after, or in between.
+Anchors don't match characters, but positions of characters that are before, after, or in between them.
 The anchors in the regex we're deconstructing are `^` and `$`.
 The `^` anchor marks the start of the string, and `$`marks the end of the string.
 This ensures that the regex will only match strings that start and end with the pattern we're looking for.

-'/^.....$/'

-Example: `/^hello$/` will match the string 'hello', but not 'hello world'.

 ### Quantifiers
+Quantifires define the quanitiy of characters that are matched.
+In the regex we've picked, the quantifiers are `+` and `*`.
+The `+` signifies that the character before it can appear more than once, but at least once.
+The `*` signifies that the character before it can appear zero or more times.

+Example: `/^<([a-z]+)...$/` de
 ### OR Operator

 ### Character Classes